kanherepratik/knockout-tournament/README.md

 - navigate to `http://localhost:7700/`

 # Demo
-See it working on https://nostalgic-williams-2f36f7.netlify.com/
+See it working here https://nostalgic-williams-2f36f7.netlify.com/